Robot-to-Robot Relative Pose Estimation using Humans as Markers: Experimental Analysis

 \section{Experimental Analysis}

-We conduct several experiments with 2-DOF and 3-DOF robots to evaluate the applicability and performance of the relative pose estimation method.
-We present the experiments, analyze the results, and discuss various operational considerations in the following sections.
+We conduct several experiments with 2-DOF and 3-DOF robots to evaluate the performance and feasibility of the proposed relative pose estimation method.
+We present these experimental details, analyze the results, and discuss various operational considerations in the following sections.